 First, a caveat: like anything, for design to be worthwhile it needs to be “good” design.
 I don’t want to go into too much detail here, except to say that good design is important the way good ingredients are important for cooking, and good engineering is important for building a house.
 Uneducated, sloppy design (just like uneducated, sloppy engineering) won’t get you very far.

 1. What is Design?

-Merriam-Webster has a great definition for design: simply put, design is “to plan and make (something) for a specific use or purpose”.
+Merriam-Webster has a great definition for design – simply put, design is “to plan and make (something) for a specific use or purpose”.
 In other words, design (even visual design) is NOT just how something looks: it’s how it functions.
-And, once you know the design’s purpose, you can now judge if it is, in fact, a “good” or a “bad” design.
-The right question to ask is not, “Is it pretty?” but “Is it serving it’s specific use or purpose well?”
+And, once you know the purpose of a design piece you can judge if it is, in fact, a “good” or a “bad” design.
+The right question to ask is not “Is it pretty?” but rather “Is it serving it’s specific use or purpose well?”
 Speaking of which…

 2. If it’s worth doing, it’s worth doing well.